okainov/mantisbt-docker/README.md

 - Allows to easily configure presence of `admin` service folder
 - Comes with built-in integration with Gitlab and Github [source plugins](https://github.com/mantisbt-plugins/source-integration)
 - Example `docker-compose.yml` file provided for getting started in one click!
-- Easy customization of the config files and custom plugins without destroying data from base image.
+- Easy customization of the config files and custom plugins without destroying data from base image
+- Consistent Dockerfile style following all best practices (ensured by Dockerfile lint)

 # Quick start